nextcloud/news/docs/api/api-v2.md

 Check the [API level route](#api-level)

 ### Authentication
 Because REST is stateless you have to re-send user and password each time you access the API.
-Therefore running ownCloud **with SSL is highly recommended** otherwise **everyone in your network can log your credentials**.
+Therefore running Nextcloud **with SSL is highly recommended** otherwise **everyone in your network can log your credentials**.

 Credentials are passed as an HTTP header using [HTTP basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication#Client_side):